JackAttack612/DiscordBlacklistedWordsBot/README.md

 - Right click on the channel you wish to set as your logging channel
 - Select copy ID
 - Paste the ID into the main.py file where instructed to
+- Put your custom blacklisted words into the section where instructed to in the main.py file

 # Installing libraries
 - If on windows: